mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 #SBATCH --mem=0
 ```

-Second, what is the speedup of your MPI porgram?
-According to [the Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), well-performing MPI programs are usually speeded up almost linearly as the number of cores is increased, until it is saturated at some point.
+Second, what is the speedup of your MPI program?
+According to [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), well-performing MPI programs are usually speeded up almost linearly as the number of cores is increased until it is saturated at some point.
 In practice, try to run testing cases investigating the speedup of your program, and then decide how many cores are needed to speed it up efficiently. ***Do not increase the number of cores when speedup is poor.***

 !!!
 Note
-    After a job starts to run, execute the command `squeue -u $USER` to check which node the job is running on, and then log in the node with `ssh <hostname>` and execute the `top` command to check how many CPU cores are actually being used by the program and what the CPU efficiency is.
+    After a job starts to run, execute the command `squeue -u $USER` to check which node the job is running on, and then log in to the node with `ssh <hostname>` and execute the `top` command to check how many CPU cores are being used by the program and what the CPU efficiency is.
 The efficiency may vary with the number of CPU cores.
 Try to keep your jobs at a high efficiency.

 ## Hybrid MPI and multithreading jobs

-MPI programs are based on a distributed-memory parallelism, that says, each MPI task owns a faction of data, such as arrays, matrices, or tensors.
-In contrast to MPI, multithreading technique is based on a shared-memory parallelism, in which data is shared by multiple threads.
-A common implementation of multithreading technique is OpenMP.
+MPI programs are based on distributed-memory parallelism, that says, each MPI task owns a faction of data, such as arrays, matrices, or tensors.
+In contrast to MPI, the multithreading technique is based on a shared-memory parallelism, in which data is shared by multiple threads.
+A common implementation of the multithreading technique is OpenMP.
 For Python users, the `numpy` package is based on C libraries, such as Openblas, which are usually built with OpenMP.

 ???
 "Side note: OpenMP"
     OpenMP is an abbreviation of Open Multi-Processing.
 It is not related to OpenMPI.